Website Logo

 Doing it the right way

 Our Tikanga o Tui Ora is the set of ngā uara (values) that unite and guide us.
-It serves as a blueprint for how we come together and work with each other, whānau, partners and the wider community.
-It is the promise we make to each other and to our whānau: That we are going to look ahead and plan so that we can respectfully and culturally appropriately deliver top quality health services to all Taranaki whānau — now and into a prosperous future.
+It serves as a blueprint for how we come together and work with each other, whānau, our partners and the wider community, and act as a reminder of the promise we have made to respectfully deliver top quality culturally appropriate health services to all Taranaki whānau — now and into a prosperous future.

 Person standing in forest